MTG/essentia/doc/sphinxdoc/installing.rst

 Building Essentia on Windows 10 via Bash on Ubuntu
 --------------------------------------------------
 It is possible to install Essentia easily via *bash on Ubuntu* on Windows 10.
 Bash on Ubuntu allows to run the same command-line utilities that could be run within a native Ubuntu 14.04 environment.
-Note that bash on Ubuntu is still a beta product, hence there are some missing features and several issues.
+Note that Bash on Ubuntu is still a beta product, hence there are some missing features and several issues.
 In addition, you cannot call Windows applications from bash.

 To install bash on Ubuntu, follow the `official guide <https://msdn.microsoft.com/commandline/wsl/install_guide>`_ in the Microsoft Developer Network.